 What is Salad Cream?

 So what DO people use salad cream for?
 It's actually quite versatile.
-In terms of what you put it on, it's very similar to ranch dressing for many Americans (not at all similar in taste, but we'll get to that).
-Salad cream is frequently used on sandwiches, similar to how you might use mayonnaise or another sandwich spread.
+Salad cream is frequently used on sandwiches, similar to how you might use mayonnaise or another sandwich spread – but that's just the beginning.

 It's also used on foods like…

 It's worth noting that on posts like this, we always get a lot of nutters who come in and comment, “Well I personally haven't seen someone do —, so clearly this is all wrong.”
-For some reason, Brits and Anglophiles are groups with a remarkable number of pedants.
-As with anything, these are just things some people do.
+For some reason, the Anglophile realm attracts a lot of pedants who love nothing more than to argue.
+As with anything, these are just ways that SOME people use salad cream.
 We're not saying all Brits put salad cream on their beans on toast – just that it IS a relatively common thing, and if you're looking for ways to use salad cream, that's something to consider.

 Can you tell we get a lot of weird emails around here?